 areas of expertise

-- Techno-economic assessment of energy systems
+- Techno-economic assessment of industrial systems

-- Environmental assessment of energy systems
+- Environmental assessment of industrial systems

 - providing rigorous evidence to support policy creation